calliecameron/mint-encrypted-install/README.md

 sure you test anything in a virtual machine before trying it on your real machine.

-Note: Mint 18 itself is still in beta, so it maybe isn't a good idea to use this on a real machine just yet.
-I have tried it in various configurations in VirtualBox, and it seems to work fine there.

 [1] You can install multiple Linux systems *inside* the same encrypted container (using different logical volumes as `/`), and the bootloader will pick those up just fine.
 But if you want to dual-boot alongside